GangadharYande/To-Do-Application/README.md

 1. Open the Todo Application.
 2. Once the task is created, it can be modified or deleted.
 3. Check the checkbox next to the task to indicate it has been completed.
-4. Lastly, click on the "Update" button to reflect the task's completed status.
+4. Lastly, click on the "Update" button to reflect the task's completed status...

 ## Screenshots